 - Acquire leadership skills by joining a student club or organization.

 - Gain experience by working on campus.

-Cooperative education (co-op) provides an opportunity for students to apply what they learn in the classroom to career-related employment by alternating periods of full-time study with periods of full-time paid employment.
-The co-op program requires a commitment from the student for a minimum of three work periods.
+The Cooperative education (co-op) and internship program provides an opportunity for students to apply what they learn in the classroom to career-related experiences and employment.

 - Earn money to finance college education